ThalesGroup/dd-honeypot/docs/fakefs_json_guide.md

 ## 🔧 Requirements

 - Docker installed and running
-- Basic knowledge of shell commands
-- Python 3.x

 ---